Derivation of Coulomb's law based on a mechanical model of electromagnetic field and a spherical source and sink model of electric charges: Forces acting on spherical sources and spherical sinks in ideal fluids

-Thus, Eq.(\ref{force on the source 3-3}) becomes
+Thus, Eq.\ (\ref{force on the source 3-3}) becomes

-Now let us calculate the two terms in Eq.(\ref{force on the source 3-4}) respectively.
-Firstly, let us calculate the integral $I_1$ in Eq.(\ref{integral definitions 3-1}).
-Since the velocity field induced by the spherical source with strength $Q$ is Eq.(\ref{velocity field of spherical source or spherical sink}), then according to the superposition principle of velocity field of ideal fluids, the velocity $\mbox{\upshape\bfseries{u}}$ on the surface $S_1$ is
+Now we calculate the two terms in Eq.\ (\ref{force on the source 3-4}) respectively.
+Firstly, we calculate the integral $I_1$ in Eq.\ (\ref{integral 400-1000}).
+Since the velocity field induced by the spherical source with strength $Q$ is Eq.\ (\ref{velocity field of spherical source or spherical sink}), then according to the superposition principle of velocity field of ideal fluids, the velocity $\mathbf{v}$ on the surface $S_1$ is

-where $\mbox{\upshape\bfseries{n}}$ denotes the unit vector directed outward.
+where $\mathbf{n}$ denotes the unit vector directed outward.

-Since the velocity field $\mbox{\upshape\bfseries{u}}$ is irrotational, we have
+Since the velocity field $\mathbf{v}$ is irrotational, we have

-where $\phi_0$ is the velocity potential respect to $\mbox{\upshape\bfseries{u}}_{0}$, i.e., $\mbox{\upshape\bfseries{u}}_{0}=\nabla\phi_{0}$.
+where $\phi_0$ is the velocity potential respect to $\mathbf{v}_{0}$, i.e., $\mathbf{v}_{0}=\nabla\phi_{0}$.

-Since the density $\rho$ is homogeneous, we have
+Since the density $\rho_{1}$ is homogeneous, we have